 Evolve Viva La Revolution ♬

-In the coming months we the peoples of the planet will need to support a series of general strikes in support of the resistance of those workers who will be commissioned to make President Trump’s executive orders a daily reality.
-And as internationalists connected by our fragile atmosphere, in the quest for a fairer, more sustainable existence, we will need to stand with those peoples who resist and refuse to be bowed by the predator capitalismos of US planetary hegemony.
+In the coming months ‘we the people’ of the US will need to continue to evolve as bedrock of resistance to prevent President Trump’s executive orders becoming our daily reality.
+And, as ‘we the people’, wherever we are on the planet, connected by our fragile atmosphere, and in the cause of a fairer, more sustainable existence, we will need to stand with those peoples who resist and refuse to be bowed by the planetary hegemony of this ‘American way of doing business.’

 Motivated by our—as far as we know—unique human capacity to wonder, in these times it remains vital that we try and shed light on the human condition and the meaning of life, in our long, and hopefully ongoing, journey from Stardust to Darwinstuff.